kevin218/Eureka/docs/source/quickstart.rst

 You might notice that not all of the demo files will be applicable to every dataset, either because they are tailored to a specific instrument, or because they are for a ``Eureka!`` pipeline stage that precedes the input data.
 This is the case for the NIRSpec data being used here, which as a ``*rateints.fits`` file (more information on JWST pipeline products `here <https://jwst-pipeline.readthedocs.io/en/latest/jwst/data_products/product_types.html>`_) has already been processed through an equivalent to Stage 1 of ``Eureka!``.

-So, let's copy over the specific files needed to process this NIRSpec dataset further.
+So, let's only copy over the specific files needed to process this NIRSpec dataset further.
 Given that the dataset contains a transit for WASP-39b, let's also change some of the default filenames to something a little more informative:

 .. code-block::